the assistance and advice provided by a company to those people who buy or use its products or services.

 While these 3 answers may be correct, there is a fourth possibility.

-Resource Parents as Customers and the Client
+Resource Parents as Customers and the Person Served

 At Knotts Family Agency, we do not disagree that the children are the focus of attention.
 Our responsibility is to ensure that children are in a caring and nurturing environment, away from neglect and abuse in any way, shape, or form.